 Reducing the CPA is something all businesses crave for.
 Compared to the revenue increase, cutting expenses is always easier and the lower hanging fruit.
 And there are several ways to approach this issue:

-- Constantly work on your website’s UX, conduct A/B tests to make sure you are improving traffic to lead conversion rates.
+- Constantly work on your website’s UX, conduct A/B tests to make sure you are improving traffic to increase the conversion rate.

 - Work with your sales team, make sure they have everything they need for effective lead to opportunity and to customer conversion.